giorgtarkha/psnprofiles-guide-scraper/README.md

 runs the script and puts output in md format in same directory as the makefile.

 > make $(format)?
 OUTPUT_DIR=$(dir_to_export_to)
-runs the script and puts output in given format (or all formats) in given directory, if relative path is given, it is relative to $(makefile_dir)/cmd.
+runs the script and puts output in given format (or all formats) in given directory.
+If relative path is given, it is relative to $(makefile_dir)/cmd.
 ```

 ### Running using Go